a1ex90/QTOpenGLWindow/README.md

 # QTOpenGLWindow
 This is an OpenGL Viewer Item for Qt5, which can be added as a submodule and embedded in Qt Quick 2 applications.
+Hold right-mouse-button for zooming, middle-mouse-button for panning and left-mouse-button for arcball rotation.

 ## Requirements
 - Qt 5.9.5